Shrubs are a key component of effective bird-friendly landscaping, but what makes shrubs so perfect and which shrubs are best for birds?

 - Follow planting and care instructions for each plant, and ask your local nursery or gardening center for additional recommendations to be sure each shrub is well cared for.

-- Minimize pruning in order to maximize each plant's usefulness to birds.
+- Minimize pruning to maximize each plant's usefulness to birds.
 An extra branch may provide a great perch, a bit of nesting material, or just a little more shelter for birds to use.

 Want to add the most valuable shrubs to your bird-friendly yard?
 Opt for berry bushes for birds for the greatest impact!